Hiking With Ben

 When the town of Ararat required a more substantial water supply, plans were drawn up to harness the creeks running off Langi Ghiran.
 This included the construction of a reservoir with the first solid-stone dam wall in Australia.
 At the time of this article the project was still under construction.

-A brief mention in a general news story gives an idea of the troubles that the project to supply Ararat with water from Langi Ghiran faced.
+A brief mention in a general news story gives an idea of the troubles that faced the project to supply Ararat with water from Langi Ghiran.

 This article presents a detailed history of the Langi Ghiran water project, focussing particularly the troubles that it had run into.
 By this time the project was nearing completion, but was suffering from bursting pipes and the effects of drought.